Paradigm Shift Driver Development

 Anti-roll bars - adjusting steady-state Balance

 We'll explain the more technical and theoretical side in depth in a future article, but for now just understand that whether you adjust the front or rear anti-roll bar, if you move the car closer to neutral balance you are increasing the car's overall grip potential.
 Any adjustment that moves a car toward greater understeer or oversteer lowers its overall grip potential.
 It's also important to pay attention to where you ideally want this more neutral maximum grip handling to be though.
 Car balance will change due to track variations as well as driver induced changes such as braking or going to the throttle.
 A driver's car control skill and preference will generally always remain the overriding factor over the desired car balance.
 A novice driver will typically want a very stable car that understeers readily and gives them confidence to push their limits.
 As a driver's skill progresses, they will want to shift the balance toward less understeer as this will increase the maximum grip a car can achieve and allow faster lap times.
-You can find more information on finding the ideal balance for your current skill level and ultimately the lowest lap times in the Perfect Corner lesson.

 Brake Bias